 The graduates of the BSME program are well prepared to engage in the long-life pursuit of successful engineering careers by quickly adapting to the changing demands of the workforce in a dynamic global environment, by enhancing continuously their professional abilities or skills, and by contributing effectively in multidisciplinary teams to the advancement of existing or anticipated industrial, economical and societal needs.

-The bachelor of science degree in mechanical engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science degree in mechanical engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Program Criteria for Mechanical Engineering.

 Program Educational Objectives